Aerial groups / widebands

 Notice the lower gain of the wideband antenna over the grouped aerials, and that this is particularly marked at the bottom of the band, i.e. group A.

-The E group is a “semi wideband” aerial which sacrifices a bit of gain at the bottom so as to increase it at the middle and top end.
+The E group was a “semi wideband” aerial which sacrifices a bit of gain at the bottom so as to increase it at the middle and top end.
+It is now obsolete.

-The K group is a "semi wideband" aerial which does not extend to the top of the (original) band so as to increase its gain in the middle and bottom end.
+The K group is another "semi wideband" aerial which does not extend to the top of the (original) band so as to increase its gain in the middle and bottom end.
+BUT from June 2022 (when the temporary MUX7 was switched off) the K group is the new "wideband".

 Note some Contract aerials can be very unpredictable in their gain curves, particularly out of their designed for bands.